-This is for a pair of Radius Long Arm links to replace your parallel control arms on a 2nd or 3rd gen ram, or
+This is for a pair of Radius Long Arm links to replace your parallel control arms on a 2nd or 3rd or 4th gen ram, or

 when using a 2nd or 3rd gen front axle under your custom application.
 Welding required, universal type kit, could be used to transplant these axles under most any frame.
 These are able to be adjusted for any amount of lift you have or are wanting.
 All set for 9/16 Hardware